 Police Assistant Commissioner Stephen Leane also declined to say whether the four passengers were Americans.

-The plane had taken off from Melbourne's second-biggest airport at Essendon on a chartered flight to King Island, 160 miles to the south, officials said.
+The plane had taken off from Melbourne's second-biggest airport at Essendon on a chartered flight to King Island, 255 kilometers (160 miles) to the south, officials said.

 The mall adjoins the airport.